sofibox/sofilab/README.md

   - `sofilab status --host-alias pmx`

 - Run one script (with args):
-  - Positionals + end‑of‑options: `sofilab run-script pmx my.sh -- a "b c" 2`
+  - `sofilab run-script --host-alias pmx update.sh`
-  - Named options: `sofilab run-script --host-alias pmx --script my.sh --script-args a "b c" 2`
+  - `sofilab run-script --host-alias pmx tools/net/ping-check.sh -- --count 3`

-- Run all configured scripts (same args applied to each):
+- Run an ordered set (same args applied to each):
-  - `sofilab run-scripts pmx --script-args abc "b c" 123`
+  - `sofilab run-scripts --host-alias pmx --set proxmox`
-  - `sofilab run-scripts --hostname pmx -- --abc "b c" 123`
+  - `sofilab run-scripts --host-alias pmx --set proxmox -- --flag value`

 - TTY control (place before `--` if you use it):
   - `--tty` or `--no-tty` with any command that executes scripts.